Ukraine sees room for compromise, as 20,000 escape Mariupol

 “Many streets have been turned into a mush of steel and concrete.
 People have been hiding for weeks in basements, and are afraid to go out even for evacuations,” Kuleba said on Ukrainian television.

-In the country's east, Russian forces launched more than 60 strikes overnight on Ukraine’s second-largest city, Kharkiv, according to regional administration chief Oleh Sinehubov.
+In the country's east, Russian forces launched more than 60 strikes overnight Monday into Tuesday on Ukraine’s second-largest city, Kharkiv, according to regional administration chief, Oleh Sinehubov.
 The strikes hit the city’s historical center, including the main marketplace.

 In Mykolaiv, a strategic southern city near the Black Sea where airstrikes killed nine people Sunday, residents braced for more attacks.
 Volunteers prepared food and sorted donated clothes.
 Molotov cocktails for use against the invaders were stockpiled.